This is Who I Am.

 I'm Josh.
 Sheffield born, Yorkshire bred, and yes, I have strong opinions about Yorkshire puddings and Hendersons Relish.

 So here I am.
 Central London, which still feels surreal for a lad with no money from Sheffield.
-Over 10 years working with children across schools, creative spaces, early years development and perinatal mental health.
-I've supported families through safeguarding helplines and written more observations I can count.
-I'm now training as a child and adolescent psychotherapist and I'm genuinely, very proud how far I've come.
+Over a decade working with children across schools, creative spaces, early years development and perinatal mental health.
+I've supported families through safeguarding helplines and written more observations than I can count.
+I'm now training as a Child and Adolescent Psychotherapist at the Tavistock and Portman, and I'm genuinely proud of how far I've come.

 This website is where I put all of that to use, for free.
 Because I know what it feels like to be on the other side of this.
 To be the kid in the room, or the parent who doesn't know where to turn.
 Not everyone gets the help they need.
-I'm here to change that, one family at a time.
+I'm here to change that.

 I'm Josh.
 Sheffield born, Yorkshire bred, and yes, I have strong opinions about Yorkshire puddings and Hendersons Relish.

 So here I am.
 Central London, which still feels surreal for a lad with no money from Sheffield.
-Over 10 years working with children across schools, creative spaces, early years development and perinatal mental health.
-I've supported families through safeguarding helplines and written more observations I can count.
-I'm now training as a child and adolescent psychotherapist and I'm genuinely, very proud how far I've come.
+Over a decade working with children across schools, creative spaces, early years development and perinatal mental health.
+I've supported families through safeguarding helplines and written more observations than I can count.
+I'm now training as a Child and Adolescent Psychotherapist at the Tavistock and Portman, and I'm genuinely proud of how far I've come.

 This website is where I put all of that to use, for free.
 Because I know what it feels like to be on the other side of this.
 To be the kid in the room, or the parent who doesn't know where to turn.
 Not everyone gets the help they need.
-I'm here to change that, one family at a time.
+I'm here to change that.

 When systems and society fail to meet children in their inner world, behaviour becomes misread and understanding is replaced with labels”